Yet each seems sillier than the last.

 That’s odd.
 You would think we’d be getting more used to silly.
 Maybe we are and, to borrow a saying and twist it: “Don’t argue with Silly.
 It’ll drag you down to its level and beat you with experience.”

+So silly was 2017 that author and former journalist Mike Carlton, @MikeCarlton01, felt compelled to award a “Gold Kenny to a “Right Wing Fuckwit of the Week (RWFW).
 The (almost always) unabashed recipient gets a delightful trophy named “The Kenny Award” in honour of The Australian’s Chris Kenny, due to his doggedly aspirational opinion columns.

 As mirth crescendoed in November, Queensland’s favourite son, Bob Katter, destroyed journalistic composure around the globe with his celebrated interview opining on the result of Australia’s Marriage Equality vote.